kaigth/webpack-config-example/README.md

 # webpack-config-example
-An example of a solid webpack configuration. that loads babel and sass (scss).
+An example of a solid webpack configuration that loads babel and sass (scss).